PundiAI/fx-docs/tutorials/installation.md

 Next, let's install the latest version of f(x)Core.
-Make sure you `git checkout` the correct `master` or `testnet` Make sure you have git installed if not you will be prompted to install git.
+Make sure you `git checkout` the correct `master` or `testnet` Make sure you have git installed if not you will be prompted to `install git`.
 Follow the instruction in the terminal.

 ```bash
 git clone -b <master | testnet> https://github.com/functionx/fx-core.git